wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.0 : 01-Nov-2022 by wavemotion-dave
+  * Overhaul the audio system to use the MAXMOD streamling library to eliminate sound 'zingers'
+  * Other minor cleanup and tweaks as time permitted.

 V3.9 : 29-Oct-2022 by wavemotion-dave
   * More optmization and more games playable on the DS-Lite.
   * Highscore A7800.SRAM file moved to /data (move yours manually) - this allows the same high score file even if your roms are in different directories.